API Glossary

 }

-If only different queries are used the aliases can be avoided.
-In the next example the queries are getMetric and currentUser:
+If different queries are used, aliases can be omitted.
+In the next example, the queries are getMetric and currentUser.

 1